 Review formal degree requirements and course descriptions in the UCI General Catalogue.

 The School of Social Ecology's Graduate Services website includes a list of campus resources, and information about academic services.
-The School of Social Ecology Climate Committee is involved with advocating for and planning community-building events for our school's students.
+The Social Ecology Graduate Student Association (SEGSA) (formerly the Climate Committee) is involved with advocating for and planning community-building events for our school's students.
 The Director of Graduate Student Services also posts graduate student events, updates, and funding opportunities on the GSS Student Services Updates page.